USI-WA-final-project/WA-game-group/engine/readme.txt

   When multiple moves are issued during the same tick, the result is undefined.
 It is, however, guaranteed that they will not move by more than MOVE_SPEED in any direction per tick.
 - create() creates a new player at random coordinates and returns their ID.
-- info(id) given a user id returns an object representing that player.
+- info(id: id) given a user id returns an object representing that player.
 If id is not a valid user id, returns null. returned object has the following structure:
-    .id: user id of the player.
+    .id: id, user id of the player.
-    .position.x: x coordinate of the player's position .position.y: y coordinate of the player's position Note that this structure is both incomplete and non-final.
-I reserve the right to change it at any time (that said, I'll try to keep existing fields close to these, and I'll never remove information completely) Note that you should not call this every tick to update players - I'll add a callback-powered mechanism for that.
+    .position.x: number, x coordinate of the player's position .position.y: number, y coordinate of the player's position Note that this structure is both incomplete and non-final.
+I reserve the right to change it at any time (that said, I'll try to keep existing fields close to these, and I'll never remove information completely)
+- register(id: id, callback: function) given a user id and a callback function, registers the callback so that it will be called every tick, given as parameter the object representation of the player with the given user id.
+  Has no effect if user id does not exist.
+  When a player dies, all callbacks are unregistered.
+The last call to each callback will be passed null instead of a player object

 All other fields, properties or functions which the class may or may not have are internal and may not be read or modified by the server.